Skip to Main Content

 Environmental Law Certificate Program

-Widener Law Commonwealth students interested in earning an Environmental Law Certificate can undertake a course of study through the Law and Government Institute and the Environmental Law and Sustainability Center designed to explore the impact of the legislative process on environmental law.
+Widener Law Commonwealth students interested in earning an Environmental Law Certificate can undertake a course of study through the Law and Government Institute and the Environmental Law and Sustainability Center designed to explore the role of law in fostering environmental protection and sustainable development.

-This certificate program is for enrolled Widener Law Commonwealth students only and are awarded upon graduation from the law school.
+This certificate program is for enrolled Widener Law Commonwealth students only and is awarded upon graduation from the law school.

 • Agricultural Law